New Colorado Groundwater Atlas released

 QUICK LINKS TO:

-— Main Atlas landing page — includes: comprehensive Table of Contents, linked list of Tables and Figures, and the primary Atlas contents.
+— Main Atlas landing page — includes Table of Contents, linked list of Tables and Figures, and the primary Atlas contents.

-— Atlas Bibliography and Glossary — comprehensive Bibliography for the project along with a Glossary of groundwater-related terms.
+— Atlas Bibliography and Glossary — extensive Bibliography for the project along with a Glossary of groundwater-related terms.

 — Main online (GIS) Atlas map — comprehensive GIS map including all aspects of available groundwater data.
-Extensive metadata is also included.
+Complete metadata is also included.

 — Current Atlas data download — the most current (20 May 2020) downloadable GIS dataset, also includes a full set of high-resolution Figures and Tables from the Atlas.